Retail marketing: Product assortment

 how products relate to each other in a retail environment.

 For a retailer, finding the right balance between breadth and depth can be a key to success.
 An average supermarket might carry 30,000–60,000 different product lines (product length or assortment), but might carry up to 100 different types of toothpaste (product depth).
 Speciality retailers typically carry fewer product lines, perhaps as few as 20 lines, but will normally stock greater depth.
 Costco, for example, carries 5,000 different lines while Aldi carries just 1,400 lines per store.

 Discount grocery retailer, Aldi, has successfully trimmed the number of product lines it carries to about 1,400.

 Large assortments offer consumers many benefits, notably increased choice and the possibility that the consumer will be able to locate the ideal product.
 However, for the retailer, larger assortments incur costs in terms of record-keeping, managing inventory, pricing and risks associated with wastage due to spoiled, shopworn or unsold stock.
 Carrying more stock also exposes the retailer to higher risks in terms of slow-moving stock and lower sales per square foot of store space.
 On the other hand, reducing the number of product lines can generate cost savings through increased stock turnover by eliminating slow-moving lines, fewer stockouts, increased bargaining power with suppliers, reduced costs associated with wastage and carrying inventory, and higher sales per square foot which means more efficient space utilisation.

-When determining the number of product lines to carry, the retailer must consider the store type, store's physical storage capacity, the perishability of items, expected turnover rates for each line and the customer's needs and expectations.
+When determining the number of product lines to carry, the retailer must consider the store type, the store's physical storage capacity, the perishability of items, the expected turnover rates for each line, and the customer's needs and expectations.